cyource/Prebuiltive/README.md

 //Following directory locations and file names can all be changed: adb push C:\users\manas\IdeaProjects\Prebuiltive\app\src\main\libs\armeabi\prebuiltive /data/local
 ```
 NOTE: Root Users!
-Skip this step and go straight to running the program - you can change the permissions via your Root Explorer (which I presume you have).
+You change the file permissions via your Root Explorer (which I presume you have).
+After that, go to running the program - the final step,
 </br>
 </br>
 If you're using your computer's terminal (Android teriminal emulators are set to shell by default), run: